Frefreak/mdantic/README.md

 The code itself is a direct modification to [markdown-include](https://github.com/cmacmackin/markdown-include) since they do similar things.

-Notice: This project is still WIP and need more examples to handle most of the possible BaseModel models.
+Notice: This project is still WIP and need more examples to adapt to most of the possible BaseModel models.

 ## Installation